Typhoon Hagupit (2014): Preparations

 Typhoon Hagupit, also known as Typhoon Ruby, entered the PAR late on December 3, at the same time it was upgraded into a Category 5 super typhoon.
 With this, the NDRRMC reported that schools were suspended in the areas: Samar, Biliran and Tacloban during December 4–5.
 On December 5, the NDRRMC had put up Signal Warnings No. 1 and 2 from the lower part of Luzon to the upper part of Mindanao.
 Rough seas and gale-force winds were warned over the seaboards over the eastern part of the country.
 The Department of Health went under Code Red alert at DOH-retained hospitals in regions expected to be hit by the typhoon starting on December 6.
 At the same time, PAGASA has put up Signal No. 3 warnings over Samar and were expecting storm surge up to 4 metres high.
 Residents in at least 42 areas in Bicol and Visayas took precautionary measures against possible storm surge due to Ruby.
 As of 7:30 a.m, Project NOAH said three of the 42 are under Storm Surge Advisory (SSA) 3, 11 are under SSA 2, and the rest are under SSA 1.
 SSA 3 involves waves of up to four meters above sea level; SSA 2 three meters; and SSA 1 two meters.
 It was also reported that schools and businesses were closed from December 5–6 in places in Visayas and southern Luzon.

 Because of its slow movement, preparations were further warned in areas such as southern Luzon and western Visayas.
 The PAGASA and NDRRMC warned that classes and businesses were suspended again during December 8–9 in Regions III, IV-A, IV-B and NCR.
 Early on December 8, the PAGASA had issued a Signal No. 2 warning over Metro Manila and the MMDA has also been put on red alert because of the typhoon.
 On December 8, the NDRRMC had reported that other regions such as Regions I, V, VII and XIII has no classes during December 8–9.

 Impact

 As a weakening Category 3 typhoon, Hagupit first made landfall over Dolores, Eastern Samar on December 6.
 Because of its slow movement, Signal Warning No. 3 were still up in some places in Visayas.
 The next day, Hagupit made its second landfall over Cataingan, Masbate.

 As of December 19, at least 18 people had been confirmed dead by the typhoon, leaving nearly 916 injured according to the NDRRMC.
 Total financial loss were calculated at PhP5.09 billion (US$114 million).

 Retirement

 The name Ruby was the replacement for the name Reming, which was retired by PAGASA after its 2006 incarnation.
 Despite being used for the first time, PAGASA announced that the name Ruby would be retired from its naming lists after incurring over PhP1 billion in damages.
-The name was replaced with Rosita for the 2018 season.
+The name its replacement was replaced with Rosita to replace Ruby and used for the first time and only time during the 2018 season.